Rationale for the way in which the curriculum is planned and delivered at Athelstan Community Primary School

 - Recognition that whilst academic achievement is important, it is not the only measure of success.
 Therefore, we have a wide extra curriculum offer.

-- Equity – not only ensuring every child has equal access to the curriculum through a mastery based approach but also to develop children’s understanding of equality and diversity.
+- Equality – not only ensuring every child has equal access to the curriculum through a mastery based approach but also to develop children’s understanding of equality and diversity.